GrASP: A Library for Extracting and Exploring Human-Interpretable Textual Patterns: Library for Pattern Extraction

-Besides the basic usage, we provide the following features which are deemed useful in many situations.
+Besides the basic usage, we provide the following new useful features.

 \paragraph{Translating patterns into natural language explanations.} It could be difficult for lay users to read and understand linguistic attributes in patterns.
 Therefore, using templates, we provide a function \texttt{pattern2text} for translating a pattern (e.g., [\as{HYPERNYM:communication.n.02}, \as{POS:NUM}] with a window size of 4) into an English explanation (e.g., ``A type of communication (n), closely followed by a number'').
+This feature removes the barrier to an audience without linguistic knowledge to comprehend the resulting patterns.
+We believe that it is very important in providing explainability for all, not just for NLP or machine learning experts.

-\paragraph{Using custom attributes.} The library allows users to create custom attributes by inheriting the \texttt{CustomAttribute} class and implementing two functions.
-One extracts attributes, and the other explains the attributes for the translation feature.
+\paragraph{Using custom attributes.} In addition to the built-in attributes, users may require custom attributes, to better fit the patterns to their domain.
+For instance, given biomedical texts, attributes indicating whether a token refers to a kind of biomedical substance (e.g., protein, drug, enzyme) could be useful for relation extraction from texts.
+Our library allows users to create custom attributes by using the \texttt{CustomAttribute} class and implementing two functions.
+One extracts the attributes from an input text, and the other explains the attributes for the translation feature.
+We provide an example of custom attributes in the README file of our library's GitHub repository.

 \paragraph{Removing redundant patterns.} We provide a function to remove specific patterns subsumed by more general ones.
 For instance, all [\as{TEXT:.}, \as{POS:NUM}] matches are also matches of [\as{POS:NUM}].
 Hence, this function removes the former (specific) pattern.
 A flag further allows to condition removal on the fact that the score of the removed pattern must be lower than the score of the remaining one.